 Lukas Pauer is a licensed architect, urbanist, educator, and the Founding Director of the Vertical Geopolitics Lab.
-Currently engaged as Lecturer in Architectural Histories, Theories, and Futures at the University of Greenwich, Tutor in Landscape Architecture at the University of Edinburgh, and Co-Founding Associate Editor at Harvard University’s Very Vary Veri Journal, Lukas pursues a practice-led studio-based PhD AD at the Architectural Association with P. V. Aureli.
+Currently engaged as Lecturer in Architecture at the University of Greenwich, Tutor in Landscape Architecture at the University of Edinburgh, and Co-Founding Associate Editor at Harvard University’s Very Vary Veri Journal, Lukas pursues a practice-led studio-based PhD AD at the Architectural Association with P. V. Aureli.
 He holds an MAUD from Harvard University, and an MSc Arch from ETH Zürich.
 Besides numerous international recognitions, Lukas has been selected as Global Shaper by the World Economic Forum — a leadership program committed to change-making impact within local communities.

 In the industry, Lukas is a member of the Swiss professional association of architects and has extensive technical experience in construction at globally renowned practices such as Herzog & de Meuron Architekten.
 In the academy, Lukas has devised, coordinated, conducted, and assessed courses incl. thesis supervision and examination at leading institutions such as Victoria University of Wellington.
 He has spoken publicly at institutions such as the World Bank, published in periodicals incl. the UCLA Planning Journal, and curated and convened public programs at venues incl. the Biennale Architettura di Venezia.